Sports Betting · Investigation & Early Lawsuits HOT

 Do you need proof of losses to file a claim?

-Proof of losses strengthens your case but is not required to submit an initial case review.
-An attorney can help you gather and organize available records.
+Proof of losses strengthens a claim but is not required to begin exploring one.
+A licensed attorney can help gather and organize available records.

 Is this a mass tort or class action?